roblillack/elma/elma-rs/README.md

 ### Todo

+- [ ] Rename special use mailboxes to standard names (Junk, Flagged)?
+- [ ] Implement transparent support of accounts which have Archive support vs. All Mail support?
 - [x] Add `!` to report as spam
 - [x] Add `g` `S` (Should be `g` `j` or even `g` `!`) to go to spam mailbox
 - [ ] Implement `r` to reply to message